craftcms/docs/docs/4.x/extend/conditions.md

 # Conditions

-The Craft CMS condition builder is a powerful tool that helps content editors and developers utilize dynamic, rule-based settings.
+The Craft CMS condition builder is a powerful tool that helps content editors and site developers utilize dynamic, rule-based settings.

 ![Abstracted illustration of a condition builder with a criteria row and an add button](../images/abstracted-condition.png)